Massachusetts Fourth Offense OUI

 - Request for Bail at arraignment;

 - Possible request for Dangerousness hearing to hold a defendant without bail.
+There is strong likelihood that you would be taken into custody on a fourth offense.

 - Mandatory jail time upon conviction.